dmedri/roaster/README.md

 ## Advanced features (for developers)

-By design, the `Roaster` was for end-users needs on stable `R` release.
+By design, the `Roaster` was for end-users and `R` stable release.
 Handling SVN repositories is a recent feature to support an advanced use case, mainly designed for developers than need special options for their work.
-In other terms, the default is the `R` release code base, that could be changed with an option in the configuration file:
+In other terms, the default is the `R` release code base, but could be changed with an option-value in the configuration file:

 ```{bash}
 $ ./roaster --setup